-A few days after her birth, in the face of the problems with the barons and the claims of the Crown of Aragon, king Frederic swore to the barons his loyalty to the princess as successor to the kingdom of Sicily.
+A few days after her birth, in view of problems with the barons and the claims of the Crown of Aragon, king Frederic swore to the barons his loyalty to the princess as successor to the kingdom of Sicily.

-When she was less than one year her mother died and came under the tutelage of her godfather Artal of Alagó, supporter of the catalan faction.
-She lived closely with the clashes of the different factions and the negotiations on the vassalage of the island with the papacy and the Kingdom of Naples.
-On August 20, 1372, under the tutelage of Pope Gregori XI, her father signed the Peace of Catania or Avignon Treaty.
-Among other agreements, he accepted the title of King of Trinacria, vassal of the Pope and the queen Joana I of Naples, the succession of princess Maria if there were no male heirs, and the marriage with Antònia dels Baus, a napolitan court noble.
+When she was less than one year her mother died and came under the tutelage of her godfather Artal d’Alagó (†1389), supporter of the catalan faction.
+She lived closely with the clashes of the different factions and the negotiations on the vassalage of the island with the Papacy and the Kingdom of Naples.
+On August 20, 1372, under the tutelage of Pope Gregory XI (last Avignonese pope, 1370-1378), her father signed the Peace of Catania or Avignon Treaty.
+Among other agreements, he accepted the title of King of Trinacria -vassal of the Pope and the queen Joana I of Naples-, the succession of princess Maria if there were no male heirs, and his marriage with Antònia dels Baus, a Napolitan court noble.
 The question with the papacy about Sicily ended that way, and an understanding was reached with the Anjou.

-Regarding the succession of different marriage negotiations, in 1370, on the table there was the possibility of improving relations with the Visconti through a double marriage: One between King Frederic and a daughter of Bernabó Visconti and other between princess Maria and a son of the same Lord of Milan.
-But this proposal was immediately rejected by Pere el Cerimoniós and Pope Gregorio XI, who threatened not to ratify the peace with Naples.
-This possibility will happen again after the death of the second wife.
+As early as 1370, regarding the multiple marriage negotiations that had been debated, it was proposed a double marriage with the Visconti Branch: that of King Frederic with a daughter of Bernabó Visconti and that of princess Maria with a son of the same Lord of Milan.
+But this proposal was immediately rejected by Pere el Cerimoniós and Pope Gregory XI, who threatened not to ratify the peace with Naples.
+This possibility again arises after the death of his second wife.
 And, this time, in February 1377, the marriage between the king and Antonia Visconti was signed, but it did not come to happen due to the death of king Frederic in Messina on July 27, 1377.

-Therefore, at the age of fifteen, she succeeded her father as Maria Dei gratia regina Sicilie et Athenarum ac Neopatria ducissa (1377–1401), but the government was exercised by her guardian and vicar of the island Artal d’Alagó.
-In the face of the conflicts with the barons, the government was entrusted to four vicars – Artal himself, Manfredo Chiaramonte, Guillem of Peralta and Francesco Ventimiglia- two of each faction, catalan and latin.
-Thus, the island was divided between these four great families, and we can say that the queen remained as a captive of her guardian in Ursino castle, in Catania.
+Therefore, at the age of fourteen, she succeeded her father as Maria Dei gratia regina Sicilie et Athenarum ac Neopatria ducissa (r.
+1377–1401), but the government was exercised by her guardian and vicar of the island Artal d’Alagó.
+In the face of the conflicts with the barons, the government was entrusted to four vicars – Artal himself, Manfredo Chiaramonte, Guillem of Peralta and Francesco Ventimiglia- two of each faction, Catalan and Latin.
+Thus, the island was divided between these four great families, and we can say that the queen remained as a captive of her guardian in Ursino castle, in Catania (QUATRIGLIO 1985).

-Following the line, started by king Frederic, Artal d’Alagó continued the negotiations to reestablish a marriage agreement with the Visconti.
-The negotiations were close and sealed by the autumn of 1377 with a nephew of Bernabó Visconti, Joan Galeàs Visconti, earl of Vertus (1351–1402).
-But, as Pere el Cerimoniós himself said in the appendix of the Chronicle: “Après, nós, sabent la mort del dit rei Frederic de Sicília, cunyat e gendre nostre, e sabent que els dits barons contractaven, sens nostre consentiment, matrimoni de la dita infanta ab lo comte de Virtut, trametem ambaixada a aquells dits barons per desenganar-los, que es guardessin de fer matrimoni de la dita infanta, com no es pertangués a ells, mas a nós qui érem son avi, e lo regne tenguessen per nós, a qui es pertanyia de dret, per virtut del testament del rei Frederic lo Vell” (SOLDEVILA, 2014).
-That led to the events of Porto Pisano.
-When only the count of Vetus was missing on board, Gilabert de Cruïlles (†1395) attacked and burned all the ships, which were about to sail to Sicily.
+Following the line, started by king Frederic, Artal d’Alagó continued the negotiations to establish a marriage alliance with the Visconti.
+In the autumn of 1377, the betrothal agreement was sealed with a nephew of Bernabó Visconti, Joan Galeàs Visconti, Earl of Vertus (1351–1402).
+But, as Pere el Cerimoniós himself said in the appendix of the Chronicle: “Après, nós, sabent la mort del dit rei Frederic de Sicília, cunyat e gendre nostre, e sabent que els dits barons contractaven, sens nostre consentiment, matrimoni de la dita infanta ab lo comte de Virtut, trametem ambaixada a aquells dits barons per desenganar-los, que es guardessin de fer matrimoni de la dita infanta, com no es pertangués a ells, mas a nós qui érem son avi, e lo regne tenguessen per nós, a qui es pertanyia de dret, per virtut del testament del rei Frederic lo Vell” (SOLDEVILA, 2014), this decision led to the events of Porto Pisano (June, 1379).
+When the count of Vertus was about to embark, Gilabert de Cruïlles (†1395) attacked and burned all the ships, which were about to sail to Sicily.

-It won’t be until the spring of 1386 that she was rescued and led to Majorca.
-Shortly after, she arrived in Barcelona.
-But during all those years that she was under the tutelage of Martí de Montblanc and Maria de Luna, the difficulties to maintain her house or court persisted.
-It is known that during 1388 due to the great mortality that a new plague was causing in Barcelona, she was transferred to safer places as Terrassa and Verdú.
-In 1390, Pope Clement VII (Avignon, 1378-1394) granted her the matrimonial dispensation for getting married to the little Martí (1376-1409) (FODALE, 2008).
-At that time the bride was twice the boyfriend’s age, and the Cerimoniós had died a couple of years ago.
+It will not be until the spring of 1386 that she was transferred to Mallorca and shortly after, she will arrive in Barcelona.
+But during all those years that she was under the direct tutelage of her grandfather- – el Cerimoniós died in January 1387- and her future in-laws, Martí de Montblanc and Maria de Luna, the queen resided in Catalonia and she always had difficulties to maintain her house or court.
+In 1390, Pope Clement VII (Avignon, 1378-1394) granted her the matrimonial dispensation for getting married to the young infant Martí (1376-1409) (FODALE, 2008).
+At that time the bride was twice the boyfriend’s age, and el Cerimoniós had died a couple of years ago.

-It was not until a year and a half after the wedding that the couple sailed from Port Fangós (Tortosa) on the boats driven by Martí de Montblanc, her father-in-law.
-On March 22, 1392 they approached Favignana (Trapani).
-Their arrival had been previously negotiated and the barons had already sworn allegiance to the queen, but opposition to the two Martins.
-This conflict lasted until 1397, finishing with a bloody purge of the Ribelli and with the redistribution and division of the great lands owned by the Alagó and Chiaramonte, properties given to the Cabrera, Montcada (Moncada), Aragó and Peralta.
-Everything was under a similar behavior in the relations between monarchy and feudalism.
-Nothing has changed.
-The cities were almost nullified and the rise of a middle class was prevented at all costs.
+It was not until a year and a half after the papal dispensation that the couple sailed from Port Fangós (Tortosa) on the expedition financed by Martí de Montblanc.
+On March 22, 1392, they approached Favignana (Trapani).
+Their arrival had been previously negotiated and the barons had already sworn allegiance to the queen, but opposition to the two Martí.
+This conflict lasted until 1397, finishing with a bloody purge of the Ribelli and with the redistribution and division of the large extension of land owned by the Alagó and Chiaramonte, which passed to the Cabrera, the Montcada (Moncada), the Queralt, the Santa Pau, etc. (LOMBARDO, 2018).
+During this decade there will be continuous changes in the ownership of the old island baronies.
+It will be the colonization of the island by the newcomers and their allies.

 In strange circumstances that have never received a plausible explanation, on November 8, 1400, the boy died while he was with his parents.
-At the tombstone of the apse of the cathedral of Catania it’s named Frederic.
-The child’s remains were claimed and, according to some authors, transferred by order of his grandfather to the monastery of Poblet (Catalonia).
-Fact that has been denied with opening the tomb of Frederic II(III) in 1958, since the remains of a three-year-old boy were found (REALE, 1983).
+At the tombstone of the apse of the cathedral of Catania it’s named Fredericus.
+The child’s remains were claimed by his grandfather and, according to some authors, transferred to the monastery of Poblet (Catalonia).
+Fact that has been denied when opening the tomb of Frederic II(III) in 1958, since the bones of a three-year-old boy were found (REALE, 1983).
 On January 3, 1401, the people of Catania gave him a solemn service in the cathedral.

 Her body was provisionally buried in the Capuchin church of Lentini: Chiesa di S. Andrea e dell’Immacolata (SCOLARI 2011; PISANO, 1898), and later transferred to the cathedral of Catania near the reliquary of Saint Agate (1376) of Giovanni di Bartolo (†1404).
-This wonderful goldsmith work came to the city when Maria had only recently become queen and still resided in castle Ursino.
+This wonderful goldsmith work had reached the city when Maria had only recently become queen.

-Possibly, the sarcophagus with the image of the Annunciation had already been commissioned by herself at he time she got pregnant.
-Her husband did not have the delicacy of waiting for it to be finished before using it.
-Nowadays her remains are inside the sarcophagus of the king Frederic II(III), son of Pere el Gran d’Aragó in the Cappella della Madonna, along with her son and other relatives.
+Nowadays her remains are inside the sarcophagus of the king Frederic II(III), son of Pere el Gran d’Aragó in the Cappella della Madonna, along with her son and other relatives (REALE, 1983; VILADOMIU, 2009).